demisto/content/Packs/PicusAutomation/README.md

 Using the Picus Security integration, you can run commands on Picus platform:

-- Get Peer and Vector List
+- Get peer and vector list
 - Run attacks on Picus
 - Get specific threat and attack results
-- Get Mitigation List
+- Get mitigation list

 And with **PICUS - Attack Validation Automation** playbook, you can automate security validation.